textventure/textventure.github.io/about.md

 # What is a textventure?

-A textventure is a [text adventure](https://wikipedia.org/wiki/Interactive_fiction) game in which a story can have many outcomes and the player can choose one of the outcomes.
+A textventure is an interactive [text adventure](https://en.wikipedia.org/wiki/Interactive_fiction) that anyone can write and play.

-# Where can I play textventures?
+# Where can I play a textventure?

-You can play textventures [here](/play/).
+You can play a textventure at [`/play/`](https://textventure.github.io/play/).

 # How do I write a textventure?

 Read the [spec]({% link spec.md %}) to learn how it works.
-Then play the [demo](https://textventure.org/play/?url=https%3A%2F%2Ftextventure.org%2Fplay%2Fdemo.yaml&id=start).
+Then play the [demo](https://textventure.github.io/play/?url=https%3A%2F%2Ftextventure.github.io%2Fplay%2Fdemo.yaml&id=start).

 # Can I contribute to Textventure?

-Of course you can!
-You can find our GitHub page [here](https://github.com/textventure/).
+Yes you can!
+Our GitHub organization is [@textventure](https://github.com/textventure/).

 # Is Textventure free?